awsdocs/amazon-emr-management-guide/doc_source/emr-add-steps-console.md

 # Adding Steps to a Cluster Using the Console<a name="emr-add-steps-console"></a>

-You can add steps to a cluster using the AWS CLI, the Amazon EMR SDK, or the AWS Management Console\.
+Use the following procedures to add steps to a cluster using the AWS Management Console\.
+For detailed information about how to submit steps for specific big data applications, see the *[Amazon EMR Release Guide](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html)*\.

 **To add steps during cluster creation**